dpetrini/two-views-classifier/README.md

 # two-views-classifier
 Two Views breast cancer classifier.
+This is inference code for the classifier based in EfficientNets and classifying the two views of mammograms at once.
+It was trained in CBIS-DDSM dataset with original test split.
+It means that any pair of mammograms in test set can be used in this inference.

 ## Instructions for inference with two views